AyberkCakar/iml-datasoft-python-api/README.md

-# DLBAD Python REST API Project
+# IML DataSoft Python REST API Project

-Deploy methods of DLBAD Python REST API project are given below.
+Deploy methods of IML DataSoft Python REST API project are given below.

 ### Project Publishing Instructions
 The project can be published in two different ways.